RuanCosta-Jitterbit/webappsnap/README.md

 ## Introduction

-This program automates the task of taking screenshots of web applications.
-It is a Node.js command line program that runs on Windows, Linux, and macOS.
-It uses [Playwright](https://playwright.dev) to programmatically run a set of actions on an app running in a Chromium browser.
-(You can optionally record a `webm` video of the session.)
-You define the actions in a JSON file.
-(See examples in the `cfg` directory.)
+This program uses [Playwright](https://playwright.dev) to take screenshots of web applications.
+It runs on Windows, Linux, and macOS.

+Instead of writing Playwright code, you create a JSON file containing a sequence of actions to run in a browser.
+(For examples, see the `cfg` directory.)

 ## Install